Establishing trust in automated reasoning

 Reviewing wide-spectrum software represents a major effort, because of its size and functional diversity.
-Moreover, since wide-spectrum software projects tend to be long-lived, with the software evolving to adapt to new use cases and new computing platforms, its critical examination must be an ongoing process as well.
+Moreover, since wide-spectrum software projects tend to be long-lived, with the software adapting to new use cases and new computing platforms, its critical examination must be an ongoing process as well.
 On the other hand, this effort can be considered a good investment, because of the large user base such software has.

-Situated software is smaller and simpler, which makes it easier to understand and thus to review.
+Situated software is usually smaller and simpler, which makes it easier to understand and thus to review.
 However, its evaluation can only be done in the specific context for which the software was written.
 This suggests integrating it into the existing scientific peer reviewing process, along with papers and other artifacts that result from a research project.

 It is the intermediate forms of software that are most difficult to review.
-Domain tools and libraries are too large and complex to be evaluated in a single session by a single person, as is expected in peer review as it is practiced today by journals.
-However, they don't have a large enough user base to justify costly external audits, except in contexts such as high-performance computing where the importance of the application and the high cost of the invested resources also justify more careful verification processes.
+Domain tools and libraries are too large and complex to be evaluated in a single session by a single person, as is expected in today's journal peer review process.
+However, they don't have a large enough user base to justify costly external audits, except potentially in contexts such as high-performance computing where the importance of the application and the high cost of the invested resources also justify more careful verification processes.